avaxman/INFOMGP-Practical1/README.md

 ###Input

-The program is loaded by giving a TXT file that describes the scene as an argument to the executable.
+The program is loaded by providing two commandline arguments: path of data folder (without final "/"), and name of TXT file that describes the scene.
 The file should be in the `data` subfolder, which is automatically discovered by the CMake.
 The format of the file is:

 ```
 #num_objects